utakata-univer/algorithm_implementation/README.md

-# python3
+# algolism
-This repository is mainly for studying various skills about python3.
+This repository is mainly for studying various skills about algolism.